jokull/awesome-reykjavik/docs/guides/drivers-license.md

 # Driver’s license

-Permanent residents of Iceland must have an Icelandic driver’s license to drive.
-A license issued in the Faroe Islands or a country that is party to the EEA agreement is except from that rule.
+If you have a driving licence from an EEA country you can drive in Iceland using your foriegn licence for the first 6 months.
+It's a good idea to trade in your driver's licence for an Icelandic one as soon as possible.
+This will likely be your main physical Icelandic ID.

 ## Trading a foreign license

-Those living in Iceland can trade their foreign driver’s license for an Icelandic one.

-The office of the district magistrate will have the proper forms for doing so.
-You can reach it by emailing [smh@syslumenn.is](mailto:smh@syslumenn.is) or calling +354 458 2000.
+You can trade in your driving licence at Sýslumaðurinn (The office of the district magistrate).
+Go to your local branch to fill in the required form.
+Alternatively, you can email [smh@syslumenn.is](mailto:smh@syslumenn.is) or call +354 458 2000.

-An application must usually include:
+An application usually includes:

 - A 35x45 mm photograph of the applicant.
 - The foreign driver’s license.
 - A statement of good health or a health certificate.

+!!!tip
+    If you require glasses to drive, you may need to get a note from Doctor to confirm your vision is adequate for driving.